qmk/qmk_firmware/keyboards/bm60rgb_iso/keymaps/iso_nordic/readme.md

 I have also added mod-tap to the right shift, with the "default" position for `KC_SLSH` beeing on the far right, that works fine.

+There is also a "sleep-mode" function added, this can be enabled defining `SLEEPMODE_ENABLE` in `config.h`.
+This makes the keyboard backlight turn off after 10 minutes without any keypresses, and turn on again on keypress.
+(This is something different than `USB_SUSPEND`)